icc-canoo/handbook/docs/annual-cycle.md

 - Giving Tuesday

 ## December
-- Year-end giving kicks into high gear
+- Year-end fundraising kicks into high gear
 - Office closed for a bit before New Year

 ## January
 - Q4 starts.
 This can be an intense period.
 - All-staff gather in Toronto to work and have some fun.

+## February
+- We prepare our budgets for the coming fiscal year.

 ## March 31
 - End of fiscal year